 Share the News

 The more participants and data we have in the Registry, the more significant its impact, and size is critically important to helping support clinical trial and research study recruitment.
-Please share our news with others in the DM community and help us continue to build a large, rich database that will help accelerate efforts to treat and cure this disease.
+Please share our news with others in the DM community and help us continue to build a large, rich database that will help accelerate efforts to treat and cure this disease characteristics.